-I don’t remember one day that I haven’t designed, built or created anything since I was a child.
+I don’t remember one day that I haven’t designed, built, wrote or created anything since I was a child.
 When I finished high school in Naples I enrolled in law by my father’s will; ended with a nervous breakdown and a sabbatical year to find myself.

 In 1990 I enrolled in the design graphics course at the IED in Rome, from which I left four years later with a thesis entitled Interzona – analysis of a new way of organizing knowledge and intellectual exchanges; this was the study closest to the art I was able to achieve.
 In hindsight I would have chosen the illustration course.